matthew018987/vim_code_complete/README.md

 # Using the plugin
-To invoke code generation ":C <insert your command here>" into the vim statusline Code will be inserted into the file from the point the cursor is currently located.
+To invoke code generation ":C ...insert your request here..." into the vim status line.
+Code will be inserted into the file from the point the cursor is currently located.

 # Setup